lausek/lovm2/guide/src/building/optimization.md

 # Optimization

-A rudimentary bytecode optimizer is enabled by default.
+A rudimentary peephole optimizer is enabled by default.
 It acts upon the generated `LIR`.
 If you want to disable optimization at all, use the method `build_with_options` and set the attribute `optimize` to false.

 `lovm2` gives you a guarantee that your `HIR` will not be unexpectedly altered when lowering.